topcat001/docs/README.md

 # docs
 Notes, build steps, and other documentation.
+Each project has its own directory and .md file.